-Thank you to everyone who come out last night for the 2019 Marian McFadden Memorial Lecture with Ta-Nehisi Coates.
+Thank you to everyone who come out for the 2019 Marian McFadden Memorial Lecture with Ta-Nehisi Coates.
 Mr Coates is known for his work that challenges simple answers to complex questions about race in America.
 He said of himself, "I am a black writer and I write a lot about race."
 Coates shared his passion for both thinking deeply about the black experience as well as working hard as a writer to find the words to explain the truths he sees.
 "How can one explain what is deeper to people who haven't experienced it?"

 Coates' disciplined approach to the craft of writing is evident in our list of 5 writing takeaways noted while listening to his remarks as well as his thoughtful responses to questions he invited from the audience: